This is the side of the World Cup that Qatar would prefer you ignore

 There are some genuine positives from this World Cup.
 There is a deep pride in the first World Cup in an Arab country, and a Muslim country.
 That is important.
 Many of the locals are very hospitable and friendly, an important reminder of the difference between a state and its people.
 The metro is gleaming.
 Logistical issues have been smoothed as the competition has gone on.
 The stadiums look good.

 And yet, especially as regards that last point, it’s impossible to sincerely compliment most of this because of the deeply immoral way it was all constructed.
-You can’t look at anything in Qatar, no matter how superficially impressive, without thinking of the systemic abuse of migrant workers it was built on.
+You can’t look at anything in Qatar, no matter how superficially impressive, without thinking of the systemic abuse of migrant workers on which it was built.

 It is the stain that can never be cleansed, no matter how many times those same workers are ordered to mop floors that haven’t had a chance to accumulate any dirt.
 Discussion of any of this has brought increasing pushback from Qatar.